puma/puma/benchmarks/local/long_tail_hey.md

 Current code is set to run several `hey` commands, each increasing the number of connections.
 The configuration for each set is done in the `CONNECTION_MULT` array in `benchmarks/local/long_tail_hey.rb`.
-Change this array to suite your needes.
+Change this array to suite your needs.

 A few examples:
 ```text